 Running an effective meeting needs the right blend of planning, preparation, execution, and follow-up.
-This is a simplified guide on how to make that happen.
-Walk through each phase of an effective meeting with actionable tips.
-And we even include some follow-up questions for after your meeting to ensure its effectiveness lives on.
+This is a simplified guide on how to make that happen by implementing a number of actionable tips.
+We also include some follow-up questions to help you reflect on each meeting to ensure increased efficiency and effectiveness with each meeting you have.

-Continue reading to learn how to conduct an effective meeting from beginning to end.
+Continue reading to learn how to conduct an effective meeting from beginning to end, or visit our workplace solutions page for more valuable insights into creating productive workspaces.

 What’s the difference between a normal meeting and an effective meeting?
 A lot.